edm00se/modernize-ng1/docs/Migrate.md

 ### IE Support

 Supporting Internet Explorer is about the worst possible thing.
-Sadly, there's no immediate way of doing this out of the box with Parcel, as [babel-polyfill][babel-polyfill] doesn't polyfill `Promise` or `fetch`, the APIs for both of which Parcel relies on for multiple bundle loading.
+Sadly, there's no immediate way of doing this out of the box with Parcel, as [@babel/polyfill][babel-polyfill] doesn't polyfill ~~`Promise` or~~ `fetch` (the v7 babel polyfill won't polyfill `Promise` before Parcel needs it), the APIs for both `Promise` and `fetch` are relied on by Parcel for multiple bundle loading, which is triggered by any HTML partial file `require` statements.
 I've documented this somewhat extensively in [an issue opened on Parcel's GitHub repo][parcel-ie-issue] and [a boiled down reproducible demo repo][parcel-ie-issue-repro].
-This led me to create [parcel-plugin-goodie-bag][parcel-plugin-goodie-bag], which will install and auto-hook polyfills for `Promise` and `fetch`, as-needed.
+This led me to create [parcel-plugin-goodie-bag][parcel-plugin-goodie-bag], which will install and auto-hook polyfills for `Promise` and `fetch`, as-needed, prior to Parcel's generated logic firing.
 This solved my needs for supporting Internet Explorer in my day job's largest app.

-You'll also probably want/need to install and use [babel-polyfill][babel-polyfill], as anything like `Array.prototype.find` that IE doesn't support, won't work.
+You'll also probably want/need to install and use [@babel/polyfill][babel-polyfill], as anything like `Array.prototype.find` that IE doesn't support, won't work.

 #### Install